What does underinsured motorist bodily injury coverage do?

 What happens if I don’t have underinsured motorist bodily injury coverage?

-If this coverage is optional in your state and you choose to go without, then you may be left to pay personally for medical expenses arising from an accident caused by an underinsured motorist unless the at-fault driver has the money to pay for your medical expenses that exceeded their bodily injury liability limits.
+Suppose this coverage is optional in your state and you choose to go without.
+In that case, you may be left to pay for medical expenses arising from an accident caused by an underinsured motorist — unless the at-fault driver has the money to pay for your medical expenses that exceeded their bodily injury liability limits.

 — Michelle Megna contributed to this story.